chimebukanian/chimebukanian/README.md

 ## 🔧 **What I Do**

 - **Backend Development:** Building RESTful and event-driven APIs using Node.js, NestJS, and Express.js.
-- **System Architecture:** Designing microservices architectures with messaging systems like Kafka/RabbitMQ.
+- **System Architecture:** Designing microservices architectures with messaging brokers like Kafka/RabbitMQ.
-- **Database Engineering:** Modeling and optimizing queries for PostgreSQL and MongoDB.
+- **Database Engineering:** Modeling and optimizing queries for PostgreSQL, MongoDB, Redis.
-- **Cloud & DevOps:** Dockerizing applications and deploying scalable systems to AWS.
+- **Cloud & DevOps:** containerizing applications and deploying scalable systems to AWS,  with grasp of Github actions for CI/CD pipelines
 - **Authentication & Security:** Implementing OAuth2, JWT, RBAC, and secure authentication systems.

 ---